varunvd/Search/README.md

-Search is the most important tool for end users in order to manage their files.
+Search is the most important tool for end users in order perform a search operation in the file hierarchy.
 This is a simple Python Program implementing search along with various options.

 How to use it:
 The program main_program.py should be executed using the 'python main_program.py' command.
 After running the command it will display the menu and ask you to enter the option.